South Carolina

 How South Carolina Compares to Other States

-As of March 2026, twenty states have enacted comprehensive consumer data privacy laws.
+As of May 2026, more than 25 states have enacted comprehensive consumer data privacy laws.
 South Carolina is not among them.
-States including California, Virginia, Colorado, Connecticut, Utah, Iowa, Indiana, Tennessee, Montana, Texas, Oregon, Delaware, New Hampshire, New Jersey, Nebraska, Kentucky, Minnesota, Maryland, Rhode Island, and Vermont have all passed comprehensive privacy statutes.
+States including California, Virginia, Colorado, Connecticut, Utah, Iowa, Indiana, Tennessee, Texas, Oregon, Delaware, New Hampshire, New Jersey, Nebraska, Kentucky, Minnesota, Maryland, Rhode Island, Montana, and Florida have all enacted comprehensive or broad-scope privacy statutes.

 South Carolina's approach differs in several important ways.

 No general consumer data rights.
 South Carolina residents do not have a statutory right to access, delete, or correct personal data held by private businesses.
-They cannot opt out of data sales or targeted advertising under state law.
+They cannot opt out of data sales or targeted advertising under state law, and no state agency is authorized to enforce such rights.

 No data controller obligations.
 Businesses operating in South Carolina are not required by state law to conduct data protection assessments, maintain data processing records, or provide privacy notices (outside of the insurance and financial sectors).